hashicorp/terraform-website/content/source/docs/enterprise/private/security.html.md

 The consequence of how the unseal key is stored when using the internal Vault is that a root user on the PTFE instance can extract the plaintext unseal key and use it to access the encrypted data stored elsewhere.
+Ergo, from a security perspective, access to the PTFE instance as root constitutes the ability to access 100% of the data stored by PTFE.

 ## Instance Security